zerasul/mdbook_en/5env-config/env-config.md

 TILED, allows us to generate multilayer maps, to be able to draw our levels independently each layer; in this way, we can add many more elements in a more comfortable way.

 In addition, TILED allows to add objects to add information to each level and manage it within our source code.
-TILED allows to add objects in order to add information to each level and to be able to manage it within our source code.

 ![TILED](5env-config/img/TILED.png "TILED")
 _TILED_